lsst/rsp_lsst_io/docs/guides/notebooks/faq/index.rst

 -----------------------------------------

 The Butler is a `middleware <https://pipelines.lsst.io/middleware/index.html>`_ component of the Data Management System (DMS) for persisting and retrieving datasets.
-The third generation "Gen3" Butler is being used for DP0.2.
+The third generation "Gen3" Butler is being used.
-Full `Butler documentation <https://pipelines.lsst.io/modules/lsst.daf.butler/index.html>`_ is available, and several of the `DP0.2 tutorial notebooks <https://dp0-2.lsst.io/tutorials-examples/index.html#dp0-2-tutorials-notebooks>`_ demonstrate Butler use as well.
+Full `Butler documentation <https://pipelines.lsst.io/modules/lsst.daf.butler/index.html>`_ is available, and several of the Rubin/LSST `tutorial notebooks <https://dp0-2.lsst.io/tutorials-examples/index.html#dp0-2-tutorials-notebooks>`_ demonstrate Butler use as well.
 The Butler is also described in the paper `The Vera C. Rubin Observatory Data Butler and Pipeline Execution System <https://ui.adsabs.harvard.edu/abs/2022SPIE12189E..11J/abstract>`_ (Jenness et al. 2022).